CSteen57/SteenCorp-AD-Lab/README.md

 This environment is designed to serve as a long-term foundation for additional labs and real-world scenarios.

-Future expansions will build on this domain and be documented as separate projects, including:
+Planned expansions include:

-- Network Diagnostics Lab (tracert, routing, ARP analysis)
+- Network Diagnostics Lab (routing, ARP, path analysis)
-- Help Desk Simulation Lab (user issues, permissions, troubleshooting workflows)
+- Help Desk Simulation Lab (user issues, ticket scenarios, access troubleshooting)
-- Security Expansion (AppLocker, auditing, logging, policy enforcement)
+- Security Expansion (AppLocker, auditing, logging, SIEM integration)
-- Additional infrastructure services and enterprise scenarios
+- VPN and remote access configuration
+- Advanced network segmentation (VLANs, ACLs, firewall rules)

-As new labs are developed, they will be linked here to demonstrate continued growth and practical experience.
+Future labs will build on this domain and be linked here as they are developed.